ejmr/git-branch-notes/README.markdown

     $ git config --global --add alias.branch-notes "/home/eric/Scripts/git-branch-notes.pl"

-Now I can use the command `git branch-notes` in any repository.
+Now I can use the command git-branch-notes in any repository.

 The program requires the following software: